Periods and harmonic analysis on spherical varieties: Review of spherical varieties

 \subsubsection{The non-wonderful case}

+A toroidal embedding which is not necessarily simple is described by a strictly convex fan, instead of a strictly convex cone, that is: a collection $\mathfrak F$ of (distinct) strictly convex subcones of $\mathcal V$ as above, such that each face of a cone of $\mathfrak F$ is also contained in $\mathfrak F$, and each point of $\mathcal V$ belongs to the relative interior of at most one cone in $\mathfrak F$.
+We point the reader to \cite[Theorem 3.3 and discussion after Corollary 5.3]{KnLV} for details.

-Let us see what happens if $\Aut_\GG(\XX)$ is not finite, or if the ``wonderful'' embedding is not smooth.
-We may then find a \emph{smooth, complete, toroidal} embedding, which is not simple; such an embedding is described by a fan, instead of a cone, for which we point the reader to \cite[Theorem 3.3, discussion after Corollary 5.3]{KnLV}.
-We only mention here that in order to obtain such an embedding it is enough to partition the cone of valuations into a finite union of (strictly convex) simplicial cones $\mathcal C_i$, such that $\Lambda_X\cap \mathcal C_i$ is a free monoid for every $i$.
-Of course, each such embedding is the union of simple (non-complete) smooth toroidal embeddings.
-Hence, the complement of the open $\GG$-orbit is a divisor with normal crossings.
+To get a \emph{complete, smooth} toroidal embedding we need to subdivide $\mathcal V$ into a finite union of (strictly convex) simplicial cones $\mathcal C_i$, such that $\Lambda_X\cap \mathcal C_i$ is a free monoid for every $i$; then these cones and their faces form the fan of the embedding.
+Each such embedding is the union of simple (non-complete) smooth toroidal embeddings; hence, the complement of the open $\GG$-orbit is a divisor with normal crossings.

-The local structure theorem, Theorem \ref{localstructure}, applies equally well to this case with the understanding that the toric variety $\YY$ is that associated to the fan defining the toroidal embedding.
+The Local Structure Theorem \ref{localstructure}, applies equally well to this case with the understanding that the toric variety $\YY$ is that associated to the fan defining the toroidal embedding.

-The set of $\GG$-orbits in such an embedding is in bijection with the union of the set of faces of those cones, with common faces identified.
-The relative interior of the face corresponding to an orbit $\ZZ$ consists of those valuations $\DD$ whose \emph{center} is the closure of $\ZZ$, that is: $\mathfrak o_D \supset \mathfrak o_Z$ and $\mathfrak m_D \supset \mathfrak m_Z$, where by $\mathfrak o$ and $\mathfrak m$ we denote the subring of $k(\XX)$ and its ideal, respectively, defined by the valuation $D$ or by the closure of $\ZZ$.
+The set of $\GG$-orbits in such an embedding is in bijection with the set of cones in the fan.
+The relative interior of the cone corresponding to an orbit $\ZZ$ consists of those valuations $v$ whose \emph{center} is the closure of $\ZZ$, that is: $\mathfrak o_v \supset \mathfrak o_Z$ and $\mathfrak m_v \supset \mathfrak m_Z$, where by $\mathfrak o$ and $\mathfrak m$ we denote the subring of $k(\XX)$ and its ideal, respectively, defined by the valuation $v$ or by the closure of $\ZZ$.
 This face, in turn, corresponds (non-injectively, in general) to the subset $\Theta\subset \Sigma_X$ of spherical roots to which it is orthogonal.
 (Since the elements of $\Sigma_X$ are proportional to the normalized spherical roots, i.e.\ the elements of $\Delta_X$, we will interchangeably be identifying $\Theta$ with a subset of either of the two.)
 We say that ``$\ZZ$ corresponds to $\Theta$''.